makrai/notes/majewska17-invest-cross-lingual-VerbNet.md

 ### 4.3.4 Cross-linguistic commonalities

-* e.g. all languages studied allow ‘remove’ verbs to appear in frames such as NP V NP PP.SOURCE (I removed the stains from the tablecloth)
+* eg all languages studied allow ‘remove’ verbs to appear in frames such as NP V NP PP.SOURCE (I removed the stains from the tablecloth)
-* Further research is necessary to investigate the applicability of the method to e.g. ergative and active-stative languages,
+* Further research is necessary to investigate the applicability of the method to eg ergative and active-stative languages,

 # 5 Conclusion and future work